skip to main content

 Where to watch Terrifier short film “The 9th Circle” (2008)

 “The 9th Circle” is the first segment in the 2013 horror anthology All Hallows’ Eve.
 This version has additional footage not seen in the standalone short.
-YouTube has the original version if you’re curious.
+YouTube has the original version—which you can watch right here.

 Alternatively, you could skip straight to All Hallows’ Eve.
 From what we’ve seen, it’s always streaming free on Tubi.